 I am who I am today because of the choices I made yesterday.

-So you might think that travelling alone is sad and lonely.
+So you might think that traveling alone is sad and lonely.
 It is most definitely not.

 A simple hello could lead to a million things.